Lowrie, A's beat Rangers 3-2 as Beltre leaves with injury - Philly

 TRAINER'S ROOM

 Rangers: RHPs Tony Barnette (right shoulder inflammation) and Tim Lincecum (blister) threw live bullpen sessions.
-Manager Jeff Banister said Barnette probably won't return before Friday.
+Banister said Barnette probably won't return before Friday.
 Lincecum is on the 60-day DL.

 UP NEXT